 Is there a room in your home in serious need of a makeover?
 Maybe a guest room is being transformed into a nursery, home office, or craft workshop.
 Maybe it’s time to transition a little kid’s room into one suitable for your big kid or teen.
 Or perhaps the use isn’t changing but the living room, family room, kitchen or master bedroom could use some updating.
 The good news is, even if your budget is next to nothing it’s possible to breath new life into a room!

-Check out the following tips and then tap into your creative side to give your room a low-cost facelift:
+Check out the following budget interior design tips and then tap into your creative side to give your room a low-cost facelift:

 1) Think through your goals for the room re-do.